 A great speaker at an event can help boost attendance, engage attendees, spark interest in your association, and even increase membership.
-Think of the speaker as the main attraction at a party — they’re what attendees show up for.
+Think of association speakers as the main attraction at a party — they’re what attendees show up for.

 Booking a quality speaker can be simple and satisfying if you know where to look and what to look for.
 Whether you’re looking to book a speaker for your panel discussion, seminar, full-day workshop, conference session, or webinar, here’s what to consider when looking for an association event speaker.